 Attorney Rod Mastandrea is a reputable criminal defense attorney serving clients throughout Cleveland and all surrounding cities.
 With over ten years of experience representing clients, our law firm has extensive knowledge about the criminal justice system and how unfair it can be to innocent arrestees.

-Types Of Cases We Handle At Mastandrea Law
+Types Of Cases We Handle At Mastandrea Law, LLC

-Each case handled by Mastandrea Law is unique.
+Each case handled by Mastandrea Law, LLC is unique.
 Offenses typically fall under one of three categories.
 These include:

-Although numerous criminal defense attorneys throughout Cleveland focus on minor offenses, Mastandrea Law focuses on helping clients with all types of criminal cases, no matter how serious the charge.
-Mastandrea Law knows how to tackle each case to put clients in the best possible position right from the start.
+Although numerous criminal defense attorneys throughout Cleveland focus on minor offenses, Mastandrea Law, LLC focuses on helping clients with all types of criminal cases, no matter how serious the charge.
+Mastandrea Law, LLC knows how to tackle each case to put clients in the best possible position right from the start.

 Common Cases We Handle For Clients On A Regular Basis

-DUI / OVI: Everyday, people are arrested for driving under the influence in Cleveland.
+Everyday, people are arrested for driving under the influence in Cleveland.
 This is one of the most common criminal offenses we see.
 DUI charges come with severe penalties, even for first-time offenders.
-A skilled DUI attorney from Mastandrea Law can help you get your charges reduced or dismissed whenever possible.
+A skilled DUI attorney from Mastandrea Law, LLC can help you get your charges reduced or dismissed whenever possible.

-No matter what type of crime you are arrested for, Mastandrea Law is available to help fight your case.
+No matter what type of crime you are arrested for, Mastandrea Law, LLC is available to help fight your case.

 Criminal Defenses In Criminal Cases